Compare Refinance Rates Today

 Content was accurate at the time of publication.

-A limited cash-out refinance replaces an existing mortgage with a new one, at a slightly higher loan amount.
-This option is popular with borrowers that want to add their refinancing costs to the new loan balance instead of paying them out of pocket.
+A limited cash-out refinance replaces an existing mortgage with a new one, typically at a slightly higher loan amount.
+This option is popular with borrowers who want to add their refinance closing costs to the new loan balance instead of paying them out of pocket.
 Although you avoid paying closing costs when the loan closes, the higher loan balance effectively spreads out the costs over the life of the loan.

 As the name suggests, the cash back a borrower receives is “limited” — the amount can’t be higher than 2% of the new loan balance or $2,000, whichever is less, according to Fannie Mae limited cash-out refi guidelines.
-Homeowners who want additional cash will need to apply for a regular cash-out refinance.
+Homeowners who want additional cash must apply for a regular cash-out refinance.

 Costs you can roll into a limited cash-out refinance

-All of your refinance closing costs can be rolled into the new mortgage, including:
+All of your refinance closing costs can be rolled into the new loan, including:

 • Lender fees, including origination costs, appraisal fees and credit report fees